Manage Awards FAQs

 Send a request to your Grant or Contract Officer with the following information:

-• Name(s) of new co-PI (and NSF ID number if an NSF award)
+- Name(s) of new co-PI (and NSF ID number if an NSF award)

-• Explanation detailing why the change is necessary and why the new co-PI is qualified
+- Explanation detailing why the change is necessary and why the new co-PI is qualified

-• New co-PI's biosketch/CV and Current and Pending Support Document
+- New co-PI's biosketch/CV and Current and Pending Support Document

-• Effective date of the change
+- Effective date of the change

-Sabbatical or extended leave may impact Federal or Federal flow-down sponsored projects that are still in progress when leave begins.
+Sabbatical or extended leave may impact federal or federal flow-down sponsored projects that are still in progress when leave begins.

-Recipients are required to notify OCG:
+Recipients are required to notify the Office of Contracts and Grants (OCG):

-• If there will be a reduction in personnel effort by the approved project director or Principal Investigator (PI) on an award, prior approval must be requested in advance for those budget deviations when there is disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project.
+- If there will be a reduction in personnel effort by the approved project director or Principal Investigator (PI) on an award.
+Prior approval must be requested in advance for those budget deviations when there is disengagement from the project for more than three months or a 25 percent reduction in time devoted to the project.

-• If a PI is going on sabbatical to work on a federally sponsored project.
+- If a PI is going on sabbatical to work on a federally sponsored project.

 Contact your Grant or Contract Officer in OCG for assistance with submitting these requests to the sponsor.

 If aÌýsubrecipientÌýwas not identified as part of the proposal documentation, the sponsor usually requires prior approval to add them to the sponsored project.
-Work directly with your OCG Grant or Contract Officer to get sponsor prior approval for the subrecipient request.
+Work directly with your Grant or Contract Officer to get sponsor prior approval for the subrecipient request.

-• Description of work to be performed by the subrecipient for the prime award
+- Description of work to be performed by the subrecipient for the prime award

-• Justification for subrecipient
+- Justification for subrecipient

 Once approved by the sponsor, your Subcontracts Officer will need: